-We are partnering with K&L Gates to host a quarterly virtual Debate Series.
+We are partnering with K&L Gates to host a quarterly Debate Series.
 This is an excellent opportunity to learn from the experts on both sides of critical cleantech and energy issues.
-This is also your chance to network with K&L Gates, our speakers, and your fellow cleantech industry leaders and innovators in a relaxed, virtual setting.
+This is also your chance to network with K&L Gates, our speakers, and your fellow cleantech industry leaders and innovators in a relaxed setting.

 Presented by K&L Gates